 - From the washer I hang anything that is stored hung and skip the dryer on those items.
 Everything else goes to the dryer and then promptly folded upon completion.

 - The full basket gets an escort to the bedroom where its owner has the responsibility to put everything away neatly.
 Violations of this neatness act means next week I don’t fold anything.
 Seems fair to me.

 By keeping each child’s clothes together I eliminate the sorting and separating after drying.
 I also don’t have to remember who’s clothes are who’s.
 This was getting harder the older, and closer in size, they get.
 Genius right?!
 It also means as soon as that basket is full, it can leave my tiny laundry room (or where ever I am folding).

 ADULT CLOTHES WASHING ROUTINE:

-I sort the dirty laundry by type: bottoms, tops, under garments, whites, and lights.
+- Sort the dirty laundry by type: bottoms, tops, undergarments, whites, and lights.
 If an item is white or light colored it trumps the garment type and goes right to my three bin sorter*.

 I found that washing by type saves me time in the drying and folding steps.
-First, because when weather permits I hang most of the clothes outside to dry and hanging or folding the same item over and over saves brain power and time, for me.
-If not outside shirts go on hangers and skip the dryer and I hang dry most of my under garments.
 Also, washing by type I don’t have to remember, “pull out the stripped shirt before that load gets dry.”
 (I typically forgot to do that anyway.)
 And when hanging, the whole load gets hung and the dryer stays empty.